Artem Beliaikin on Unsplash

 The webinar concluded with a review of the main ideas and policy recommendations included in the publication authored by AL-LAs Project.

-The event brought together representatives of 27 members: Accra, Àrea Metropolitana de Barcelona (AMB), Johannesburg, East Kalimantan, Ethekwini (Durban), Buenos Aires, Ciudad de México - CDMX, Brasília, Minas Gerais, Goyang, Hyderabad, TELANGANA STATE, Greater Manchester, Guangzhou, Hangzhou, Intendencia de Montevideo, Kathmandu, Grand Paris Mashhad, Shiraz, Tehran, Guangzhou, Rio de Janeiro, Belo Horizonte, Porto Alegre, Bruxelles, Seoul, Tangerang Selatan.
+The event brought together representatives of 26 members: Accra, Àrea Metropolitana de Barcelona (AMB), Johannesburg, East Kalimantan, Ethekwini (Durban), Buenos Aires, Ciudad de México - CDMX, Brasília, Minas Gerais, Goyang, Hyderabad, Greater Manchester, Guangzhou, Hangzhou, Montevideo, Kathmandu, Grand Paris, Mashhad, Shiraz, Tehran, Rio de Janeiro, Belo Horizonte, Porto Alegre, Bruxelles, Seoul, Tangerang Selatan.

 To close the cycle on this topic, a webinar on internationalisation of metropolitan spaces will be offered in French by November 2020.